nychealth/covid-vaccine-data/doses/Readme.md

 # doses/
 This folder contains data on COVID-19 vaccines that were administered by vaccinating facilities in NYC and reported to the CIR.
 This includes doses that were administered to NYC residents and eligible non-NYC residents, including individuals who work or study in NYC.

-Note: We are working to add data on vaccinations among children 5 to 11 years old and third dose/boosters.

 ## Files

 ### summary-doses.csv